Rooxo-RPG/RPG_misc/Balman/Zo-on.md

 Other tribes have to either trade for obsidian with tribes that have access to it or use stones as a substitute.
 Most use stone, since obsidian is relatively rare, and tribes that do trade with it often demand high prices only few can afford.
 In terms of agriculture, the only domesticated plant is the PLANT2, which is planted around the outside of villages and from which a cotton-like substance is harvested, that is used to make fabric and strings.
-There's also LIZARDS, used as hunting companions and pets in many tribes.
+There's also Ka-ada, used as hunting companions and pets in many tribes.
-Other than that, CULTURE1 is mainly a hunter-gatherer society, getting their food and supplies from plants and animals.
+Other than that, Zo-on is mainly a hunter-gatherer society, getting their food and supplies from plants and animals.
 Some berry plants and roots are able to be somewhat domesticated in some places, but understanding of these plants is very few and far between, making most experiments barely successful.

 ### Weapons